nulled-jinx/bookbot/README.md

-# bookbot
+# BookBot

-This project anaylyzes books by counting character occurences in them.
+This project analyzes books by counting character occurences in them.